Loans and Scholarships

 Awardees are expected to participate in a minimum of two University of the Rockies-sponsored diversity events.
 Students are eligible to receive the scholarship for one year (five terms) and must reapply (following this application process) for consideration to receive the scholarship for a second year.
 Scholarship awardees will be selected by a committee consisting of the Vice President/Campus Director, Director of Student Affairs, and the Director of Diversity.
 To be considered for this award, students may apply using the Scholarship Application.

 Please visit the Education Resource Organizations Directory (EROD) for a list of agencies administering state grants.
 You may contact these agencies directly for information regarding state grants that may be available.

 Rights and Responsibilities

 You may receive a copy of the Borrower Rights and Responsibilities from the Financial Aid Office.

 Entrance and Exit Counseling

-If you receive financial aid, including Grad PLUS Loans, you must receive Entrance Counseling before aid is disbursed.
-You must also go through Exit Counseling within 30 days of separation from the school.
-Get information on entrance and exit counseling.
-You may contact the financial aid office to receive individual repayment or account information.
+Entrance Counseling must be given to all financial aid students before aid is disbursed and Exit Counseling must be given to all financial aid students within 30 days of separation from the school.
+The entrance and exit counseling is available on StudentLoans.gov.
+Students may contact the financial aid office to receive individual repayment or account information.